Chiawana High School

 Chiawana High School is a four-year public high school in Pasco, Washington, United States, the second traditional high school of Pasco School District #1.
 Opened in 2009 with 1600 students in grades 9, 10, and 11, CHS graduated its first senior class in 2011.
 The school colors are blue and silver and the mascot is a riverhawk.

+Features

 Chiawana's campus features its own athletic facilities, which include a lighted football/soccer field surfaced with FieldTurf, negating the need to use Edgar Brown Memorial Stadium on the other end of town.
 The school's gymnasium was used by both Chiawana and Pasco High School for the 2009-2010 school year, as the main gymnasium at Pasco High had an unanticipated roof replacement.

-The school's principal is Jaime Morales.

 The high school is the largest in Washington state, with an enrollment of 3,150 students in 2023–24; to accommodate the large student body, Chiawana had 16 portable buildings with 32 classrooms in addition to its main building, designed for up to 2,200 students.
-It is planned to be supplemented by Sageview High School, scheduled to open in 2025, to ease crowding.
+It was supplemented by Sageview High School, opened in August 2025, to ease crowding.